nidrissi/web/content/gdt/stabilite/index.fr.md

 aliases: [/fr/gdt-stabilite/]
 ---

-Le groupe de travail porte sur les travaux récents de Galatius--Kupers--Randal-Williams sur la stabilité homologique, et plus particulièrement leur article [_Cellular {{< tex "E_k" >}}-algebras_](https://arxiv.org/abs/1805.07184), dont voici le résumé :
+Le groupe de travail porte sur les travaux récents de Galatius--Kupers--Randal-Williams sur la stabilité homologique, et plus particulièrement leur article [_Cellular $E_k$-algebras_](https://arxiv.org/abs/1805.07184), dont voici le résumé :

-_"We give a set of foundations for cellular {{< tex "E_k" >}}-algebras which are especially convenient for applications to homological stability.
-We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for {{< tex "E_k" >}}-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers."_
+_"We give a set of foundations for cellular $E_k$-algebras which are especially convenient for applications to homological stability.
+We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for $E_k$-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers."_

 ## Séances